On this page you will find a list of contact details for staff in Earth, Atmosphere and Environment.

 Joël's is using state-of-the-art experimental techniques (e.g., synchrotron) to provide a molecular-level understanding of the transport and deposition of metals and mineral-microbe-fluid interaction in geological environments.

 Senior Research Fellow

 Fabio's research areas include: geodynamics, tectonics, plate kinematics, global plate motions and numerical modelling of geodynamic processes.

 My main interest is in the application of stable and radioactive / radiogenic isotopes to understand hydrological processes including groundwater-surface water interaction, residence times, and groundwater flow systems.

 Peter's research interests include driving mechanisms of orogenesis, processes of generation and preservation of continental crust and continental and paleogeographic reconstructions.
 Peter is currently leading a new research initiative called "Pulse of the Earth" and recently launched a new multi-million dollar Isotope Facility.

 Priyadarshi's research focuses on the understanding of Precambrian lithosphere dynamics as well as on the formation and recycling of continental crust through the application of petrological studies and geodynamic modelling.
 He also performs diffusion-kinetics modelling to determine the timescales of geologic processes (geospeedometry)

-Professor of Tectonics and Geodynamics and Head of the School, conducting research in areas of experimental tectonics, rates and dynamics of magma emplacement, precambrian Tectonics, intraplate geodynamics, magmatic arc tectonics and pure and applied structural geology.
+Professor of Tectonics and Geodynamics, conducting research in areas of experimental tectonics, rates and dynamics of magma emplacement, precambrian Tectonics, intraplate geodynamics, magmatic arc tectonics and pure and applied structural geology.

 Dietmar's research is focussing on large-scale climate dynamics, climate modelling and climate change.